Need support now?

 - For multilingual support call 800-985-5990 or text TalkWithUs to 66746

 - Find support at an agency near you

 For more information on youth suicide prevention and how to access Vermont resources: Vermont Suicide Prevention Center.

 Suicide and Youth in Vermont

 Suicide is a leading cause of death for Vermont’s youth and young adults.
 The encouraging news is that there are many effective suicide prevention programs that can bring hope, connectedness, and recovery to young people struggling with thoughts of suicide.
 Suicide is a complex issue, and suicide is never the result of one cause.

 Suicide may not be predictable, but people who may be considering suicide may display signs, such as alcohol or drug abuse; mental health issues such as depression or anxiety; physical illness such as a chronic disease; financial troubles; or problems at home, with peers, at school or in the workplace.

-Many organizations, schools and mental health agencies are leading communities to become more aware of the issue and to support families and friends to help prevent suicide, and support people after a suicide.
-To prevent suicide, we must work together to support youth and young adults who are in crisis.
+Many organizations, schools and mental health agencies are leading communities to become more aware of the issue, support families and friends to help prevent suicide, and support people after a suicide.
+To prevent suicide, we must work together to support youth and young adults in crisis.

 Help is available

 If you have a counselor, continue to work with them as usual or schedule additional sessions as needed.
 Most counselors in Vermont are now available by using tele-meetings.
 If you would like to connect with a counselor, there are services statewide.
 Find support at an agency near you.